 As we all know, information technology is a vast field with many different facets.
 Staying abreast of all pertinent information and prioritizing all aspects appropriately is a tall order.
-Often, enterprises and SMBs find that certain tasks are better handled by an outside entity that specializes in specific aspects of tech and has the tools available to quickly and accurately diagnose and solve problems.
+Often, enterprises and SMBs find that certain tasks are better handled by an outside entity specializing in specific aspects of tech and have the tools available to quickly and accurately diagnose and solve problems.

 Even if a company has an IT specialist, that person is sometimes so busy handling day-to-day needs that broader issues, such as network maintenance and security, cannot be given the focus they deserve.
 Hosting companies often provide various managed services to fit these situations.

 Operating systems management, aka managed OS, is one such service.
-OS management allows an organization to stay current on patches, upgrades, and other elements of the OS, while keeping its own in-house IT professionals free to handle tasks specific to the operation of the business.
+OS management allows an organization to stay current on patches, upgrades, and other OS elements while keeping its own in-house IT professionals free to handle tasks specific to the operation of the business.
 Below are several of the standard activities involved in business OS management.

 Patch management is a core component of systems management.
 It involves locating or creating the best possible code – which is then used as a patch for a specific part of the site – to generally increase usability and efficiency.
-A particularly crucial part of patch management is the testing phase, but it’s just as important to monitor the site following the patch to determine if it is working completely as intended (an aspect of configuration management, as described below).
+A particularly crucial part of patch management is the testing phase.
+Still, it’s just as important to monitor the site following the patch to determine if it works completely as intended (an aspect of configuration management, as described below).

 A couple of other core concerns are involved with patch management as well.
 One is continuing education: an administrator should be an expert on all patches and elements of code throughout the system.
-The reason that expertise is necessary is to prevent any patches – a new one and one applied months ago – from conflicting.
+Expertise is necessary to prevent any patches – a new one and one applied months ago – from conflicting.

 Needless to say, patch management also involves careful installation.
-If the code is placed at the wrong point in the string, severe headaches, and lost business can result.
-A skilled patch manager is extraordinarily conscientious about placing the patch in the precise location as was used when conducting tests.
+If the code is placed at the wrong point in the string, severe headaches and lost business can result.
+A skilled patch manager is extraordinarily conscientious about placing the patch in the precise location used when conducting tests.

 Configuration management, broadly speaking, refers to the deployment and maintenance of software or hardware so that everything functions cohesively and uniformly throughout the infrastructure.
 The hardware and software applications of the term involve different practices but are identical in theory.
 Each aims for an organized and coherent setup of all elements of a computing system.